santifu/FLA-cards/README.md

 This project aims to **synthesize and modularize the core building blocks** of the [Fab Learning Academy (FLA)](https://fla.academany.org) curriculum.

-The cards are inspired by the collective contributions of all the FLA hubs and facilitators — including **Liz, Iván, Xavi, Steve, Maxim**, and many others — and serve as a visual and flexible format to:
+The cards are inspired by the collective contributions of all the FLA hubs and facilitators — including **Liz Whitewolf, Iván Sánchez, Xavi Dominguez, Steven Chew, Maxim Richard**, and many others — and serve as a visual and flexible format to:

 - Represent key elements from each FLA module or week
 - Make the curriculum **more accessible, shareable, and remixable**